 Boston Logan International Airport (BOS/KBOS) handled 40,9 Mio passengers in 2018 and is one of the biggest airports along the US east coast.
 JetBlue, American, Delta and Cape Air are the main carriers.
 International traffic is dominated by European carriers, but the demand for flights to/from Asia and the Middle East has rapidly increased and currently JAL, Hainan, Cathay and Korean offer flights to Asia whilst Emirates and Qatar established regular flights to MEA.
 The latest addition to the airport’s portfolio is a non-stop flight served by Hawaiian Airlines from/to HNL, which now is the longest domestic flight within the US and the 2nd longest domestic flight worldwide!

 Almost the entire airport is surrounded by water, which makes plane spotting and getting around a bit difficult.
 The distances between the spots are pretty huge and six runways in different directions are in use.
 Due to the airport’s location right at the open sea it is prone to sudden changes of the wind direction, so a runway switch is not unusual.
 The spotting locations are pretty nice as you are always close to the water and you can get some unique pictures with the Boston skyline in the background.
 When you want to get closer to the action, then the parking garages are the only options, however, you need to get a permit beforehand to take pictures of the airfield from up there.

-Written by Julian Mittnacht, Clive Grant, Thomas Okaty, Severin Hackenberger and Harry Xue (photos spot #4) and Nils Andresen (photos spot #10) / Last Update December 2019
+Written by Julian Mittnacht, Clive Grant, Thomas Okaty, Severin Hackenberger, Harry Xue (photos spot #4) and Nils Andresen (photos spot #10) / Last Update December 2019

 How was your trip?
 Rate this airport!